 The GRE is created and administered by ETS; yes, another acronym.
 ETS stands for Educational Testing Service.
 ETS makes two GRE exams.
 The GRE General Test and the GRE Subject Tests.

 Usually, when someone refers to the “GRE” it implies the GRE General Test.
 The GRE General Test is much more common to take than the Subject Tests.
-According to the GRE Worldwide Test Taker Report, from July 2016-June 2017, 559,254 people took the GRE General Test.
-Forty-five percent of the examinees were men and fifty-three percent were women–fun fact for those who love data such as myself.
+According to the GRE Worldwide Test Taker Report, from July 2019-June 2020, 467,277 people took the GRE General Test.
+Forty-five percent of the examinees were men and fifty-five percent were women–fun fact for those who love data such as myself.

 The GRE General Test is around 3 hours and 45 minutes long.
 It is offered worldwide on a continuous basis throughout the year.
 The most common way for the GRE General Test to be administered is on a computer at a designated testing site.
 For areas where the computer-based exam is not available, students will take a paper-based GRE.
 Students might also qualify for special testing services, which will allow them to take the paper-delivered exam.